squiggle-lang/squiggle-lang.org/tutorial/chapter/5/index.md

 var log2 = console.log.bind(console);
 ```

-These are both rather wordy, and in practice they're easy to forget or avoid due to their clunkinesss.
+These are both rather wordy, and in practice they're easy to forget or avoid due to their clunkiness.
 Squiggle offers a simple operator to solve this: `::`.

 ```squiggle
 let log = console::log